NoroffFEU/development-platforms/src/content/docs/frameworks/Next.js/NextJs-rendering-case-study.md

 The primary downside to client-side rendering is that the amount of JavaScript required tends to grow as an application grows, which can impact a page's INP ('Interaction to Next Paint').
 This becomes especially difficult with the addition of new JavaScript libraries, polyfills, and third-party code, which compete for processing power and must often be processed before a page's content can render.
 Another disadvantage are poor Search Engine Optimization (SEO) , as crawlers have hard time crawling client rendered content.

-_How to use client-side components in Next.JS_
+_How to use client-side components in Next.js_

 Making a component render on the client side is as simple as adding the following line **to the top of the file** that you want to make client component.